 Assign Permissions Accordingly

-We recommend giving Full access to a few people only, while giving MCommunity groups and other individuals Edit access.
-Full permission includes the ability to delete files, manage team members, and change the name of the Team Drives.
+We recommend giving the Manager role to a few people only while giving MCommunity groups and other individuals the Content Manager or Contributor role.
+The Manager role permissions include the ability to delete files, manage team members, and change the name of the Team Drives.
 For more information on Team Drives membership and permissions, see Team Drives Overview.

 Team Drives Membership and Management